She moved like me. That's what I noticed first. Her eyes and hands darted as she talked — playful, acerbic, digressive.

 So we have a common loneliness: the struggle to get past ourselves.
 The shame of having to try.

-Yet some people — like my brother, who has several bipolar friends, and the women I've dated — don't mind bipolarity.
-This type of person is drawn to the chattiness, the energy, the intimacy that’s as intuitive to a bipolar person as it is beyond her control.
+Yet some people — like my brother, who has several friends with the disorder, and the women I've dated — don't mind bipolarity.
+This type of person is drawn to the chattiness, the energy, the intimacy that’s as intuitive to a people with bipolar disorder as it is beyond her control.
 Our uninhibited nature helps some reserved people open up.
 We stir some mellow types, and they calm us in return.

 These people are good for each other, like anglerfish and the bacteria that keep them aglow.
 The manic half gets things moving, sparks debate, agitates.
-The calmer, more practical half keeps plans grounded in the real world, outside the Technicolor insides of a bipolar person’s skull.
+The calmer, more practical half keeps plans grounded in the real world, outside the Technicolor insides of a bipolar mind.

 The story I’m telling